Natsume Soseki

 Over the course of the novel, Sosuke takes responsibility for his younger brother, befriends his rich landlord who lives up the hill, and is forced to reckon somewhat with a figure from his past.
 All this leads Sosuke to retreat to a monastery in the mountains, where a Zen master asks him to ponder an incomprehensible koan.
 But Sosuke has no predilection toward the philosophical, and his struggle to face his own self (or lack of self) mirrors his inability to reckon with his own past, failing time and time again to face the shadows of his previous actions.

-The Gate is perhaps Soseki’s most successful novel, a somber and meditative study of a seemingly simple but psychologically deep individual, emphasizing both his joys and his sorrows.
+The Gate is a somber and meditative study of a seemingly simple but psychologically deep individual, emphasizing both his joys and his sorrows.

 UNREAD